 I have heard dozens of reasons given for the "Bomb Saddam" war.
 The

-airwaves and talking heads are full of propaganda, spin and reasoning for
+airwaves and talking heads are full of propaganda,

 why events are unfolding as they are.
 Lets look at what its not about.

-At the root of it all it is not about oil.
+it is not about oil.
 Thanks to the Russians and the

 Saudis we have all that we need and then some.
 If anything, the Germans

-and the French have played the politics of petroleum, not the United
+the French have played the politics of petroleum, not the United

 States.